-Dividend income and net capital gains on shares are taxed separately and at different flat tax rates: Net share income up to DKK 51,700 (2017) is taxed at a rate of 27 % and any exceeding net share income is taxed with 42 %.
+Dividend income and net capital gains on shares are taxed separately and at different flat tax rates: Net share income up to DKK 52,900 (2018) is taxed at a rate of 27 % and any exceeding net share income is taxed with 42 %.

-Employers can again offer tax favourable employee share schemes to their employees if the agreement is made on 1 July 2016 or later.
+Employers can offer tax favourable employee share schemes to their employees.
 The tax scheme only applies if certain conditions are met and further, the employers have reporting obligations with respect hereto.